 While the second term on the right hand side of~\eqref{eq:classic_bound} measures the \textit{model bias} (and decreases as the class $\mathcal{G}$ gets larger), the first one (\textit{stochastic term}) can be controlled in expectation (or in probability) by means of inequality~\eqref{eq:VC1}.
-Under the assumption that the class of sets $\{A_g:\; g\in \mathcal{G}\}$ is of finite \textsc{VC} dimension (\textit{i.e.} that $\mathcal{G}$ is a \textsc{VC} class of functions, see 2.6 in \cite{van1996weak}), the generalization capacity of classifiers learned using \textsc{ERM} can be assessed, the stochastic term being then of order $O_{\mathbb{P}}(1/\sqrt{n})$ up to a logarithmic factor.
-One may refer to \cite{Devroye96} or \cite{Vapnik00} for a detailed presentation of statistical learning theory.
-The choice of the class $\mathcal{G}$ (\textit{e.g.} of the hyperparameters of the learning algorithm), in order to nearly minimize the true risk or to approximately balance the two terms in~\eqref{eq:classic_bound}, is usually made using data-driven methods (model selection), mainly cross-validation or additive penalization techniques in practice.
-These popular model selection procedures are analyzed in sections \ref{subsec:CV} and \ref{sec:exlasso_section} in the context of `learning on extremes'.
+Under the assumption that the class of sets $\{A_g:\; g\in \mathcal{G}\}$ is of finite \textsc{VC} dimension (\ie that $\mathcal{G}$ is a \textsc{VC} class of functions, see 2.6 in \cite{van1996weak}), the generalization capacity of classifiers learned using \textsc{ERM} can be assessed, the stochastic term being then of order $O_{\mathbb{P}}(1/\sqrt{n})$ up to a logarithmic factor.
+See \cite{Devroye96} or \cite{Vapnik00} for a detailed presentation of statistical learning theory.
+The class $\mathcal{G}$ (\eg of the hyperparameters of the learning algorithm), is chosen in order to nearly minimize the true risk or to approximately balance the two terms in~\eqref{eq:classic_bound}.
+This is usually achieved using data-driven methods for model selection, mainly cross-validation or additive penalization techniques in practice.
+These popular model selection procedures are analyzed in Sections \ref{subsec:CV} and \ref{sec:exlasso_section} in the context of `Learning on extremes'.

-Motivated by recent developments in the practice of machine-learning (\textit{e.g.} nonlinear SVM, ensemble learning) in the last decades, alternative complexity assumptions (Rademacher averages, see \cite{CLV06} and the references therein) and additional results, related to tail bounds for maximal deviations in particular, have been recently elaborated to analyze machine-learning algorithms, see \cite{bblStatLearnTheory} for instance.
-Finally, the same type of tools can be used to guarantee the performance of the ERM principle for other supervised tasks, such as regression (see \cite{LecMend}) or ranking (see \cite{CLV08}), and for unsupervised tasks as well, such as anomaly detection (see \cite{Scott2006}) or clustering (see \cite{CLEMENCON201442}).
+Motivated by recent developments in the practice of machine-learning (\eg nonlinear SVM, ensemble learning) in the last decades, alternative complexity assumptions (Rademacher averages, see \cite{CLV06} and the references therein) and additional results, related to tail bounds for maximal deviations in particular, have been recently elaborated to analyze machine-learning algorithms \citep{bblStatLearnTheory}.
+Finally, the same type of tools can be used to guarantee the performance of the ERM principle for other supervised tasks, such as regression \citep{LecMend} or ranking \citep{CLV08}, and for unsupervised tasks as well, such as anomaly detection \citep{Scott2006} or clustering \citep{CLEMENCON201442}.